usaid-cs/yesterday-i-learned/random.md

 1. People with a psychological disorder might not believe they have an illness.
 1. Sole has no texture, but at least it tastes okay (see "pollock")
 1. [Women are more likely to be caught baking.](https://flowingdata.com/2017/09/11/most-female-and-male-occupations-since-1950/) Men are more likely caught cooking.
-1. Waterloo region is one of the few regions named after a large part of town.
-[Other regions](http://www.swimontario.com/images/Ontario_Counties.jpg) aren't like that.
 1. "What do we eat" "Que-mangeons nous" is "What eats us?"?
 1. The ["eat"](http://pocketcultures.com/topicsoftheworld/files/2011/09/Copia-de-acomer2-425x318.jpg) gesture and the "fuck off" gesture differ only by whether the fingers point toward the mouth.
 1. [AM is in the 0.5~1.6MHz range.
 FM is in the 88.1~108.1MHz range.](http://hyperphysics.phy-astr.gsu.edu/hbase/Audio/radio.html) Short wave radio is in between the two bands.